poniatowski/symfony-api/README.md

 Dependencies:

   * Run `docker-compose up -d`.
 This will initialise and start all the containers, then leave them running in the background.
-  * Run `docker-compose exec php-fpm bash` and then `composer install` to install all relevant dependencies.
-  * Run `php bin/console doctrine:migrations:migrate`to migrate database changes to your local environment.
+  * Run `docker-compose exec php-fpm bash` and then run `php bin/console doctrine:migrations:migrate`to migrate database changes to your local environment.

 ## Services exposed outside your environment ##